 The senior person (ideally only one person) who takes responsibility for telling the public what is happening should aim to demonstrate calmness, confidence, trustworthiness and competence.

 - 90% of the information reaching the crisis management team will initially be wrong, so don’t go into detail.

-- The media are an important intermediary in communicating with the public in times of emergency.
-They need to be respected.
+- The broadcast and print media are an important intermediary in communicating with the public in times of emergency.
+They need to be assisted and respected.